-In the meanwhile, after the sell off yesterday, Indian equity markets traded well above the dotted line for most of today's session on the back of sustained buying across index heavyweights.
-This momentum was maintained in the final trading hour as well and the indices closed well above the dotted line.
-While the BSE-Sensex today closed higher by 137 points, the NSE-Nifty closed higher by 45 points.
-The BSE Mid Cap and the BSE Small Cap also did well and gained around 1% each.
-Barring stocks from the metal and oil & gas spaces, gains were seen across the board.
+Indian equity markets remained in the positive territory throughout the trading session today.
+The benchmark indices traded well above the dotted line for most of today's session on the back of sustained buying across index heavyweights.
+However, selling activity intensified in the final hour of trade and indices pared some of its gains; albeit closed the day in green.
+While the BSE-Sensex today closed higher by 77 points, the NSE-Nifty closed higher by 24 points.
+The Smallcaps and midcap were in favour today.
+The BSE Mid Cap and BSE Small Cap indices closed higher by 2.31% and 2.11% respectively.
+Barring stocks from IT sector, all the other sectoral indices closed in green.

-As regards global markets, Asian indices closed mixed today while European indices have also opened mixed.
-The rupee was trading at Rs 62.34 to the dollar at the time of writing.
+As regards global markets, Asian indices closed mixed today while European indices have opened weak.
+The rupee was trading at Rs 58.49 to the dollar at the time of writing.

 Majority of Automobile stocks have closed the day on a mixed note.
 TVS and Maruti were among the leading gainers, while Mahindra and Mahindra and Tata motors were the leading losers.
 As per the financial daily, the Society of Indian Automobile Manufacturers ( SIAM) has given data pertaining to top 10 selling Indian car brands for the month of April.
 As per this data, Maruti Suzuki's five cars are in this top 10 list.
 The cars which form part of this top 10 list.
 The company's compact sedan Dzire was the second best selling car.
 M&M continued to top the list with its top selling brand Bolero.